 Before focusing her practice towards purely immigration, asylum and human rights, Emma also maintained a successful criminal defence practice.

-Emma is a reviewer and volunteer barrister with Advocate and a volunteer lawyer for the UK Gay and Lesbian Immigration Group.
+Emma is a reviewer and volunteer barrister with Advocate.

 Emma remains absolutely committed to representing those facing the death penalty through her involvement with the charity Amicus.
 Emma’s devotion to this work began in 2004 when she worked as an investigator with the Office of Capital Defense Counsel, in Jackson, Mississippi on numerous capital murder cases and returning in 2007 and Missouri in 2015.